findinpath/blog/content/posts/2020-11-09--dbt-historized-macro/index.md

-Historize the status changes performed on the database entities an obtain the date ranges corresponding to the validify of each status in which the entity has been during its lifecycle.
+Historize the status changes performed on the database entities an obtain the date ranges corresponding to the validity of each status in which the entity has been during its lifecycle.

 Let's use a fictional example of an online ecommerce store, where the `orders` table in the database backing the store is be one of the core entities.